 Here, $n^\ast = \min_{l}n_l^\ast$ and $n_l^\ast$ is defined in \eqref{eq:hat_Sigma_complete}. \end{Proposition}

 \begin{Remark} \rm We briefly compare the convergence rates of step 2 and step 2'.
-First, $n^\ast$ when using complete sample is no greater than that of using both complete and incomplete subjects.
+First, $n^\ast$ when using the complete sample is no greater than that when using both complete and incomplete subjects.
 On the other hand, the factor $\gamma^2$ in \eqref{eq:hat_G-G-complete} is greater than $r\gamma$ in the counterpart of \eqref{ineq:sharper-rate}.
-This is because the $\hat{A}_l$ calculated via the standard sample covariance matrix as in Step 2 possesses sharper convergence rate than the one calculated via extended sample covariance matrix as in Step 2', as demonstrated by Lemma \ref{lm:factorization-lemma}.
-Therefore, there is a trade off between using Steps 2 or 2'.
-Generally speaking, we recommend using Step 2' when most subjects are with noncontiguous observations (missing values); otherwise Step 2 is preferred. \end{Remark}
+This is because $\hat{A}_l$ calculated using the standard sample covariance matrix, as in Step 2, possesses a sharper convergence rate than that calculated using the extended sample covariance matrix, as in Step 2', as demonstrated by Lemma \ref{lm:factorization-lemma}.
+Therefore, there is a trade-off between using Steps 2 or 2'.
+In general, we recommend using Step 2' when most subjects have noncontiguous observations (missing values); otherwise Step 2 is preferred. \end{Remark}